microsoft/ProjectOxford-ClientSDK/WebLM/Windows/README.md

-Microsoft Project Oxford Web Language Model API SDK and sample
+Microsoft Cognitive Services Web Language Model API SDK and sample
 ==============================================================

 This repo contains a client library and sample code to demonstrate Microsoft’s state-of-the-art language modeling APIs, which automate a variety of standard natural language processing tasks.
-Learn more about the Web Language Model API at [our documentation](<https://www.projectoxford.ai/weblm>).
+Learn more about the Web Language Model API at [our documentation](<https://www.microsoft.com/cognitive-services/en-us/web-language-model-api>).

 Getting started
 ===============

-To obtain a subscription key for WebLM, visit [our website] (<https://www.projectoxford.ai>) and sign up for free using your Microsoft account.
+To obtain a subscription key for WebLM, visit [Microsoft Cognitive Services subscription](<https://www.microsoft.com/cognitive-services/en-us/sign-up>) and sign up for free using your Microsoft account.
 Then open, modify, build, and run the accompanying Visual Studio solution.
-This sample is a C# Windows console application demonstrating the use of the Project Oxford Web Language Model API.
+This sample is a C# Windows console application demonstrating the use of the Microsoft Cognitive Services Web Language Model API.

 Build the sample
 ----------------